harness/developer-hub/docs/continuous-delivery/get-started/services-and-environments-overview.md

 ![](./static/services-and-environments-overview-16.png)

-#### Override example
+#### Override priority example

 Suppose you have a pipeline that runs as follows:

 * Deploys a service named `myService`, which has a variable `cpu` set to 1.
-* Deploys `myService` to `myEnvironmentAlpha`, which has a variable `cpu` set to 2.
+* Deploys `myService` to `myEnvironmentAlpha`, and then overrides the `myService` variable `cpu` value to 2.

-In this case, the environment variable acts as a global variable and overrides the service variable with the same name.
-When a pipeline runs, it uses the `cpu` value of 2.
+In this case, the environment variable takes precedence, and overrides the service variable.
+When the pipeline runs, it uses the `cpu` value of 2.

-Now, suppose you have a another pipeline that deploys `myService` to `myEnvironmentKappa`, which has a Service Override that sets `cpu` set to 4.
-In this case, the Service Override takes precdence over the environment configuration and the service setting.
+Now, suppose you have a another pipeline that deploys `myService` to `myEnvironmentKappa`, which has a service override that sets `cpu` to 4.
+In this case, the environment service override takes precedence over the environment configuration and the service setting.
 When the pipeline runs, it uses  the `cpu` value of 4.

 ### Infrastructure definitions